P. Rees

 April 15th 1922.

-As briefly recorded last week, the death occurred the previous Friday at Covenny Street, Cardiff of Mr Percy Rees, 69, Shingrig Road, Nelson, son of the lat Mr William Rees.
+As briefly recorded last week, the death occurred the previous Friday at Covenny Street, Cardiff of Mr Percy Rees, 69, Shingrig Road, Nelson, son of the late Mr William Rees.
 Percy who was only 38 years old was only ill about four days with pneumonia, and the news of his untimely death came as a great shock to all his relatives and friend.
 Deceased was a native of Nelson and was extremely well known and well respected.
 He was married in 1910 to Margaret, Daughter of the late Mr David Rosser, Wellington Hotel, Nelson, and they had two children.
 He had a splendid record of war service, having joined the Royal Field Artillery on the first day war commenced, and later being gazetted a Lieutenant in the 5th Welsh, with which Regiment he served overseas.

 On demobilisation he accepted an appointment under the Imperial War Graves Commission and spent over two years in connection with this work in Belgium, France and Germany.
 A few months ago he was appointed Inspector of the Bristol area.
 Prior to the war, Mr Rees had served many years with The Glamorgan Yeomanry, volunteers and territorials.